popcornman209/ccDevice/README.md

 ```
 wget run https://raw.githubusercontent.com/popcornman209/ccDevice/main/install.lua
 ```
-you are rate limited by ip, so you can only install this on a few phones/servers per hour. this is just because of githubs api limit (per ip).
+you are rate limited by ip, so you can only install this on a few phones/servers per hour. this is just because of githubs api limit (per ip).<br />
+as for the server setup, just clone the server/ directory and run server.py

 # photos
 ![rando image](photos/phone1.png)